Meet the cast of BBC One’s The Nest - TheNewsTrace

 Who’s Doddy?
 Kaya’s new neighbour.

 The place have I seen Paul Brannigan?
-The actor performed Scotty in the TV sequence Love/Hate, and has beforehand starred in initiatives together with Underneath the Pores and skin, The Angels’ Share, and Sunshine on Leith.
+The actor performed Scotty in the TV collection Love/Hate, and has beforehand starred in tasks together with Beneath the Pores and skin, The Angels’ Share, and Sunshine on Leith.

-Different cast members set to look later in the sequence embody: Shirley Henderson (Stan and Ollie), Katie Leung (Chimerica), Bailey Patrick (Good Omens) and Kate Dickie (Sport of Thrones).
+Different cast members set to look later in the collection embody: Shirley Henderson (Stan and Ollie), Katie Leung (Chimerica), Bailey Patrick (Good Omens) and Kate Dickie (Recreation of Thrones).

 The Nest begins on Sunday 22nd March at 9pm on BBC One